peterdunson/peterdunson/README.md

 **render-suite**

-renderscholar: Stop trusting LLMs with citations - search Google Scholar and get real papers
+renderscholar: Custom google scholar scraper for human and LLM use

 renderarxiv: Find cutting-edge research without the AI making up arXiv IDs

-rendergit-lite: Render any GitHub repo to HTML, then checkbox-select which files to copy into your AI - skip the bloat
+rendergit-lite: Render any GitHub repo to HTML, then checkbox-select which files to copy into your AI

 renderstack: Pulls Stack Overflow Q&A with votes and accepted answers